LionSHARE and On-Campus Recruiting Policies and Procedures

 Cancelling or Rescheduling an On-Campus Interview

 Students should never cancel interviews with insufficient time for the slot to be filled by another Columbia student.
-This behavior is damaging your own reputation, adversely affecting other Columbia students, and wasting the time of employers.
+This behavior is damaging your own reputation, adversely affects other Columbia students, and wastes the time of employers.

 Students are permitted to cancel an interview at least two business days prior to the interview without penalty.
-Students can do so by calling the Employer Relations office at 212-854-9167.
+Students can do so by contacting the Employer and Alumni Relations office at 212-854-9167 or email@example.com.

-Students can reschedule an interview timeslot by contacting the Employer Relations office at least two business days prior to the interview, however, potential to reschedule is subject to availability.
+Students can reschedule an interview timeslot by contacting the Employer and Alumni Relations office at least two business days prior to the interview; however, potential to reschedule is subject to availability.

 Failure to cancel an OCI with at least two business days’ notice will result in the following: